datacarpentry/astronomy-python/episodes/01-query.md

 capitalize the keywords, but you should."
 - "ADQL and SQL don't require you to break a query into multiple lines, but you should."
+- "Make each section of the notebook self-contained.
+Try not to use the same variable name in more than one section."
+- "Keep notebooks short.
+Look for places where you can break your analysis into phases with one notebook per phase."
 ---

 {% include links.md %}